AZO234/NP2kai/README.md

 BIOS files locate in "np2" directory at BIOS directory (configured by RetroArch).
 Configure file (np2.cfg) is made in "np2" BIOS directory.

+NP2 menu is opened when F12 key or mouse middle button.
+Mouse is cuptured (hidden/show toggle) by F11 key.
+NP2 menu can FDD/HDD swap.

 Don't build other port.
 Maybe link errors occur.